LSSTDESC/qp/docs/user_guide/quickstart.md

 pip install .
 ```

-For more information on alternate installation methods see <project:installation>.
+For more information on alternate installation methods see <project:installation.md>.

 ## How to use